dfelinto/blender-manual/render/camera.rst

 **Vertical Pan or Pitch:** This is just a rotation along the local X-axis.
 Press :kbd:`R` to enter object rotation mode, then :kbd:`X` twice (the first press selects the *global* axis - pressing the same letter a second time selects the *local* axis - this works with any axis; see the :doc:`axis locking page <3d_interaction/transform_control/axis_locking>`).

-**Horizontal Pan or Yaw:** This corresponds to a rotation around the camera's local Y axis… Yes, that's it, press :kbd:`R`, and then :kbd:`Y` twice!
+**Horizontal Pan or Yaw:** This corresponds to a rotation around the camera's local Y axis...
+Yes, that's it, press :kbd:`R`, and then :kbd:`Y` twice!

 **Dolly:** To dolly the camera, press :kbd:`G` then :kbd:`mmb` (or  :kbd:`Z` twice).